ianw1974/zimbra-build-scripts/README.md

 ```

 Build support for CentOS is excluded due to it effectively being EOL.
 RHEL is excluded due to their docker images using ```microdnf``` as a package manager.
 It may be offered in the future.
 Ubuntu 16.04 is excluded due to it being EOL.

+Just like when building normally, an SSH key is required to be uploaded to your account.
+With the docker/podman commands, we are mounting the ```/root/.ssh``` directory to the docker/podman container - therefore you have to make sure that your SSH key has been generated, uploaded to your GitHub account and placed within this directory.
+If not, then the build process within docker/podman will fail.
+Follow the steps in the *Preparation* section at the beginning of this README.

 To build the image (replace `docker` with `podman` if using the latter):